Informatiqal/publiqate/README.md

 ### Qlik

 Multiple Qlik instances can be defined.
-When `notifiqation` starts it will connect to all of them and will create the required notifications.
+When `Publiqate` starts it will connect to all of them and will create the required notifications.

 ```yaml
 qlik: